cmpilato/worship-music/Shepherd of My Soul/README.md

     Jesus, my Shepherd,
     You're always near.

-    You restore my soul.
-You restore my soul.
-    Surely goodness and mercy will follow.
-    And I will dwell in the house of the Lord forever.
-    There with my Shepherd, the Shepherd of my soul.

     You set a table before me,
     With my enemies all around.
     Let your anointing fall on me.
     Let my cup overflow with your pow'r.

-    You restore my soul.
-You restore my soul.
-    Surely goodness and mercy will follow.
-    And I will dwell in the house of the Lord forever.
-    There with my Shepherd, the Shepherd of my soul.
-    I will dwell in the house of the Lord forever.
-    There with my Shepherd, the Shepherd of my soul.

-    You are my Shepherd.
-    I'll want for nothing.